-Of lesser cultural heritage significance, three undesignated cultural heritage assets (UCHAs) are recorded within 300 m of the scheme.
-One of these is depicted as covering an approx. 300 m stretch of the trunk road within the scheme extents but pertains to a post-medieval landscape.
-There is no connectivity between the scheme and the remaining UCHAs e.g., the nearest lies outwith the trunk road boundary approx. 130 m east of the scheme.
+Of lesser cultural heritage value, one hundred and ninety-nine undesignated cultural heritage assets (UCHAs) lie within 300m of the scheme.
+There is no connectivity between the scheme and the UCHAs e.g., the nearest lies approx. 20m west of the scheme.